M7MXsalar2/RDP-Mass-Attack-Monitor/README.md

 # RDP Mass Attack & Monitor

+Please don't use in military or secret service organizations, or for illegal purposes.
+(This is a wish and non-binding - most such people do not care about laws and ethics anyway - and tell themselves they are one of the good ones.)

 #### As you know THC-Hydra is not very happy with massive lists when attacking RDP.
 It either errors out completely or provides false negatives.

 ![monitor sh](https://user-images.githubusercontent.com/100805450/156768359-9081427b-199a-40ed-a69e-31495a633878.png)